adaltas/node-nikita-arch/README.md

 wifi-menu
 ```

 The following procedure will setup an SSH server and is only required if you wish to execute the bootstrap procedure of step 2 through SSH from an external host which is recommended.
+Note, the `openssh` package shall already be installed.

 ```
 # Change root password
 passwd
-# Install ssh
-pacman -Sy openssh
 # Start ssh daemon
 systemctl start sshd
 # Print IP address